openkfw/open-geodata-model/docs/kobo_guide.md

+---
+comments: true
+---

 # Using KoboToolbox for Geographical Data Collection

 !!! warning
     This guide is in the early phase of development, and we are currently testing out the workflow.
 Please bear with us as we refine the content and improve the workflow.
 Your feedback and suggestions are greatly appreciated as we work towards enhancing this guide.

 ## Guide Introduction